 - What's the best treatment?

-- Will I need to restrict my physical activity or travel?
+- Will I need to restrict travel or activities?

 - I have other health conditions.
 How can I best manage these conditions together?

 - Are there brochures or other printed material I can have?
 What websites do you recommend?